thePlatform/thePlatform-video-manager/readme.txt

 Upload media to your mpx account

 == Changelog ==

+= 2.0.0 =
+Removed 3rd party libraries in favor of native Wordpress look and feel Refactor the plugin to prevent incompatabilities with other Wordpress plugins

 = 1.4.0 =
 Added the ability to Publish, Revoke and Add Files to existing Media via the Edit dialog